davidysoards/louisville-design-week/src/markdown/tuesday.md

   - startTime: 9:00 am
     endTime: 12:00 pm
     title: 'Dan Barczak: Storybuilding Workshop'
-    description: Building on his opening night talk, Dan will give an in-depth walkthrough of some of his current projects with more examples of how designers can work with their clients to translate the foundational principles of Storybuilding and how we communicate as humans into how people actually experience your brand, whether you’re a startup, a global giant, nonprofit, or the underserved.
+    description: Building on his opening night talk, Dan will give an in-depth walkthrough of some of his current projects with more examples of how designers can work with their clients to translate the foundational principles of Storybuilding and how we communicate as humans into how people actually experience your brand, whether you're a startup, a global giant, nonprofit, or the underserved.
     speaker: Dan Barczak
     image: /images/headshot-dan-barczak.jpg
     alt: dan barczak headshot